Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 2: Application Layer (4 LHrs).md

 Instant messaging (IM) enables real-time text communication.

 - **Working**:
-  - Uses protocols like XMPP or proprietary systems (e.g., WhatsApp).
+  - Uses protocols like XMPP(Extensible Messaging and Presence Protocol) or proprietary systems (e.g., WhatsApp).
   - Clients connect to a server, which relays messages.
 - **Example**: Sending a message on WhatsApp, which routes through WhatsApp’s servers.
 - **Advantages**: